JasonSteelmanCoder/east_us_mycorrhizal_changes/readme.md

 ## Fire Frequency Map:

-This map tracks how many times in the study period (1980 - 2022) a forest plot within the county was observed to have fire damage.
+This map tracks how many times a forest plot within the county was observed to have fire damage between 1999 and 2023.

 ## Data Used for the Fire Frequency Map: